tearitco/SRW-Engine-MV-Public/docs/manual.md

 	Set the name that will show up in the save file list for newly saved files.
 Spaces should be replaced by underscores in the command, ex.: "Debug\_Stage\_1" becomes "Debug Stage 1" on the file select screen.

+* setEventWill event\_id amount

+	Set the will of the unit for the specified event.

+* setActorWill actor\_id amount

+	Set the will of the actor unit with the specified id.

 ## Script commands

 These added commands can be used in Script commands while making event scripts.<br>